What are Auto Transport Lead Providers?

-This latter group is known as the auto transport lead providers: they often disguise themselves as real car transport companies, ask for your personal information such as name, phone number, and email address and the details of the auto transport shipment, and then turn around and sell that information to a whole group of auto transport brokers.
+This latter group is known as the auto transport lead providers.
+They often disguise themselves as real car transport companies.
+They also ask for your personal information, such as name and email address.
+Sometimes they ask for the details of the shipment, and then sell that information to auto transport brokers.
 What happens next?
-You get bothered with unwanted emails and phone calls from auto shipping brokers, most of whom you don’t know and many of whom are miles away.
+You get bothered with unwanted emails and phone calls from auto shipping brokers, many of whom are miles away.

-The problem is, a quote can go too low for the carrier to accept it, and the result is that it’s canceled.
+A quote can go too low for the carrier to accept it, and the result is that it’s canceled.
 The carrier just chooses a shipment that pays better.
 Then where are you, with a move booked and a vehicle that has to be shipped?

 It gets worse when the customer is subjected to a broker who trash-talks the competition.
 Who to believe?